SierraSoftworks/blog/src/posts/2021-02-10-devils-advocate-role.md

 this will simply leave you with a larger group of people who are confused about how to proceed.

-There is a critical point in this process where the group of investigators grows large enough that the available bandwidth outstrips the amount of information which can be analyzed under the current investigative directions and it is this point which I am most interested in today.
+There is a critical point in this process where the group of investigators grows large enough that the available bandwidth outstrips the amount of information which can be analysed under the current investigative directions and it is this point which I am most interested in today.

 Coincidentally, it is this point that I found myself in 2 weeks ago, 2 weeks into an extremely complex